reimagined/resolve/docs/api-reference.md

 ### dispose

-Forcefully disposes all unmanaged resources that Read Models served by this connector use.
+Forcefully disposes all unmanaged resources provided by this connector.

 #### Example